-Climate-related risks will become increasingly important and may have an adverse impact on the viability of entities, albeit the exposure and its severity may vary by industry or geography.
-Certain industries maybe be more exposed to climate-related risks, for example:
+Climate-related risks will become increasingly the viability of entities, albeit the exposure and its severity may vary by industry or geography.
+Certain industries maybe be more exposed to

-- changes in weather patterns and limitation to water supplies will impact the agriculture industry more than others; - changing consumer sentiments (i.e. reduced meat/animal product consumption, switching to renewable energy sources) may be wider reaching that will impact on various industries; and - industries that emit high levels of greenhouse gases and industries that are dependent on fossil fuels, for example: entities operating in the energy, transportation, manufacturing, and construction sectors.
+- changes in weather patterns and limitation to water supplies will impact the agriculture - changing consumer sentiments (i.e. reduced wider reaching that will impact on various industries; and - industries that emit high levels of greenhouse gases and industries that are dependent on fossil fuels, for example: entities operating in the energy, transportation, manufacturing, and construction sectors.

-When assessing whether management's going concern assumption is appropriate, auditors evaluate whether management has included all available information about the future.
-This could include the potential impact of current climate-related risks on their ongoing operations.
+When assessing whether management's going concern assumption is appropriate, auditors all available information about the future. operations.
 Auditors consider the possibility of instances of events or conditions, either individually or collectively which may cast significant doubt on the organisation's ability to continue as a going concern.

 Auditors also assess the overall reasonableness of management's going concern assessment by ensuring different scenarios have been included in the going concern assessment.
-Auditors can perform stress tests on the model by including at least one severe but plausible downside scenario to assess the sufficient liquidity for the organisation to continue as a going concern.
+Auditors can perform stress tests on the model by including scenario to assess the sufficient liquidity for the organisation to continue as a going concern.

-Auditors may also consider some of the common examples by industry below when assessing the impact of climate-related risks on the going concern assumption:
+Auditors may also consider some of the common examples by industry below when assessing the impact of climate-related risks on the going